Kansas City, Missouri: Exploration and settlement

 In past centuries, the area's tribal inhabitants include the Hopewell tradition, Mississippian culture, Kansa, Osage, Otoe, and Missouri.
 The first documented European visitor to the eventual site of Kansas City was Étienne de Veniard, Sieur de Bourgmont, who was also the first European to explore the lower Missouri River.
 Criticized for his response to the Native American attack on Fort Détroit, he had deserted his post as fort commander and was avoiding French authorities.
 Bourgmont lived with a Native American wife in a village about 90 mi east near Brunswick, Missouri, where he illegally traded furs.

 To clear his name, he wrote Exact Description of Louisiana, of Its Harbors, Lands and Rivers, and Names of the Indian Tribes That Occupy It, and the Commerce and Advantages to Be Derived Therefrom for the Establishment of a Colony in 1713 and The Route to Be Taken to Ascend the Missouri River in 1714.
 In the documents, he describes the junction of the "Grande Riv[ière] des Cansez" and Missouri River, as the first adoption of those names.
 French cartographer Guillaume Delisle used the descriptions to make the area's first reasonably accurate map.

 The Spanish took over the region in the Treaty of Paris in 1763, but were not to play a major role other than taxing and licensing Missouri River ship traffic.
 The French continued their fur trade under Spanish license.
 The Chouteau family operated under Spanish license at St. Louis, in the lower Missouri Valley as early as 1765 and in 1821 the Chouteaus reached Kansas City, where François Chouteau established Chouteau's Landing.

 After the Louisiana Purchase (1803)

 After the 1803 Louisiana Purchase, Lewis and Clark visited the confluence of the Kansas and Missouri rivers, noting it was a good place to build a fort.
-In 1831, a group of Mormons from New York state led by Joseph Smith settled in what would become the city.
-They built the first school within Kansas City's current boundaries, but were forced out by mob violence in 1833, and their settlement remained vacant.
+In 1831, a group of Mormons from New York state led by Joseph Smith settled in the area.
+They built the first school within what became Kansas City, but were forced out by mob violence in 1833.

-In 1831, Gabriel Prudhomme Sr., a Canadian trapper, purchased 257 acres of land fronting the Missouri River.
+In 1831, Gabriel Prudhomme Sr., a Canadian trapper and partner of François Chouteau, purchased 257 acres fronting the Missouri River.
 He established a home for his wife, Josephine, and six children.
 He operated a ferry on the river.